niell-ion/TXRX-Doc-Hub/docs/switchgap/switchgap_overview.md

 ## 2.1 Sensor Modules

 The sensor modules consist of electromagnetic displacement sensors enclosed in a cast aluminum housing.
 They monitor the switch point position by electromagnetically detecting the presence and relative distance of the target plate.
-Each switch gap detector features two, one for each switch position.
+Each switch gap detector system features two modules, one for each switch position.

 * Sensor modules are always fastened to the stock rail
 * Modules are hardwired to the controller via electrical conduit